Darby O'Gill and the Little People

 Is it any good?

-The media has used leprechauns as cereal salesmen and serial killers, but in DARBY O'GILL AND THE LITTLE PEOPLE, Disney and director Robert Stevenson effectively captured their mischievous charm and integral place in Irish tradition.
+The media has used leprechauns as cereal salesmen and serial killers, but Disney and director Robert Stevenson effectively captured their mischievous charm and integral place in Irish tradition.
 Central elements are: a multi-layered story (based on works by H.T.
 Kavanagh); skillful use of special effects photography; and a capable, winning cast.
 Darby himself is a character as colorful as his own tales and well-matched by King Brian, who manages to avoid stereotype while proving his fondness for Darby, both as a worthy adversary and fast friend.

 The film offers a rich blend of atmospheric otherworldliness (in the mists of the fairy mountain, Knocknasheega, where pookas reign) and earthy realism (in the rustic sets, rousing music and authentically craggy faces).
 In his youthful glory, Sean Connery shines (and sings!) in his scenes with the adorable Janet Munro.
 She's spunky and modern, inviting him to a dance and initiating their first kiss.
 Their bumpy romance adds a warm dimension.
 Children and even adults may stumble over some of the Irish accents, but these enhance the flavor and obscure nothing essential.
 From the same Disney era which produced the favorite Old Yeller, Darby O'Gill and the Little People is a classic in its own right.
 In fact, one household has used it to celebrate St. Patrick's Day annually since their 14-year-old was little, and it's still a favorite.